The Children of Charles Ponting and Sarah Hooper

 - Charles Arthur Ponting and Helena Louis Carpenter

 In 1911 Thomas and Alice's son Charles Ponting, 32 was still in London, now a drapers buyer at 279 Commercial Road.
 The census indicates that the property had 56 rooms and 40 occupants.
 One of the other occupants was Helena Carpenter, aged 34, a housemaid, born Clifton, Gloucestershire.
-The name of the proprietor of the business is not given, but Charles A Ponting completed the return.
+The proprietor of the business is not listed, but Charles A Ponting completed the return.
+The name of "head of family or seperate occupier" was "Longuehay" (see below).

 Charles Ponting married Helena Louis Carpenter on 9 October 1912 at St Phillips Church, Stephney.
 Charles is a 24 year old draper.
 His father Thomas is described as retired.
 His address was 281, Commercial Road.
 Helena was 24 years old and her father Edward Robert Carpenter was deceased.
 Her address was 285, Commercial Road.
 The witnesses were Henry Herbert Haddock, Julia Haddock and Thomas Wetmore Ponting

 - Thomas Wetmore Ponting of the 12th Batt.
 London Regiment Rangers.
 Killed in action in Flanders 21 April 1915 aged 29 years.